Talktolisten/Talktolisten/README.md

 ### 1. Infrastructure
 - Tech: Azure Virtual Machine, Azure Application Gateway, Azure Load Balancer, Azure Virtual Network, Azure Network Security Group.

+---

-- **Azure Application Gateway**: A web traffic load balancer to manage traffic to your web applications.
-(This is expensive, so it is likely to be removed in the future.)
+- **Azure Application Gateway**: A web traffic load balancer that manage traffic to servers.
+It provides SSL termination, which offloads the encryption and decryption of SSL traffic from web servers, and health probes, which automatically remove unhealthy instances from the rotation.
+(This service is expensive, so it is likely to be removed in the future.)
 - **Azure Load Balancer**: Distributes incoming network traffic across multiple virtual machines to ensure high availability and fault tolerance.
 - **Azure Virtual Network**: Connects virtual machines to each other and to other Azure services securely.
 The virtual machined are only accessible through this internal load balancer.
 - **Azure Network Security Group**: Provides network security by filtering inbound and outbound traffic to the virtual machines.